ssvassiliev/Basics_of_Computers/_episodes/01-Introduction.md

 ### Microcomputers
 A microcomputer is a small, personal computer that is typically used by only one person at a time.

-### Poll #?
+### Poll #1
 1. The first exascale supercomputer Frontier was built with what type of CPUs?
-(On slide 3, you can see the answer)
+(Hint: the answer is on the slide "Types of computes")
     1. Intel Xeon
     2. AMD Epyc +
     3. IBM Power
     4. Apple M2

-## 5. What components are required for a computer to function?
+## 6. What’s Needed for a Computer to Function?
 There are three components that every computer needs to function, regardless of its type:

 1. Hardware